What is Environmental Scanning?

 - It enables companies to quickly identify and exploit opportunities before their competitors, counter threats before they grow into bigger issues and also position the company to meet the demand of the commercial landscape.

 If you need help understanding the environmental scanning definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.